 8. An agenda or calendar

-9. Props from the boss
+9. Praise from the boss

 - Schedule regular meetings to check in or discuss progress on goals and objectives.

-Has the pandemic changed the importance of employee retention?
+Has the pandemic impacted employee retention?

 Why a great onboarding program is urgent, especially now